Embed This Data

 - FDI Inflow:

-Turkmenistan’s economic freedom score is 42.6, making its economy the 169th freest in the 2013 Index.
-Its score is 1.2 points lower than last year, with substantial declines in property rights and fiscal freedom.
-Turkmenistan is ranked 39th out of 41 countries in the Asia–Pacific region, and its overall score is significantly lower than the world and regional averages.
+Turkmenistan’s economic freedom score is 42.2, making its economy the 171st freest in the 2014 Index.
+Its score is 0.4 point lower than last year due to declines in freedom from corruption and monetary freedom.
+Turkmenistan is ranked 41st out of 42 countries in the Asia–Pacific region, and its overall score is significantly lower than the world and regional averages.

 President Gurbanguly Berdymukhammedov was re-elected in February 2012 in elections regarded as flawed by international observers.
-The presidency controls all three branches of government, the economy, and the media.
-Berdymukhammedov’s policies are somewhat more open than those of his predecessor, Saparmurad Niyazov (Turkmenbashi).
-He has encouraged some foreign investment in Turkmenistan, which exports gas, oil, and petrochemicals, primarily to Russia, China, and Iran, and claims to have the world’s fifth-largest natural gas reserves.
-In 2010, new pipelines to China and northern Iran effectively ended Russia’s control of Turkmenistan gas exports.
-Relations with Russia have deteriorated.
-The double-digit economic growth of recent years appeared to be slowing somewhat in 2012.
+The presidency controls all three branches of government, the economy, social services, and the mass media.
+Berdymukhammedov’s policies are somewhat more open than those of his predecessor, Saparmurad Niyazov (Turkmenbashi), but the government still tends toward isolationism.
+Berdymukhammedov has encouraged some foreign investment in the energy sector, especially from Russia, China, and Iran.
+Turkmenistan boasts the world’s fifth largest natural gas reserves and has signed a deal to supply Afghanistan, India, and Pakistan with gas through the 1,000-mile TAPI pipeline.

+Corruption is widespread, with public officials often forced to bribe their way into their positions.
+The judicial system is subservient to the president, who appoints and removes judges without legislative review.
 The legal system does not enforce contracts and property rights effectively.
-Laws are poorly developed, and judicial employees and judges are poorly trained and open to bribery.
+Laws are poorly developed, and judges are poorly trained and open to bribery.
 All land is owned by the government, and other ownership rights are limited.
-Laws to protect intellectual property rights are implemented arbitrarily if at all.
-Pirated copies of copyrighted and trademarked materials are widely available.
-Corruption remains rampant.

-The income tax rate is a flat 10 percent, and the corporate tax rate is 8 percent.
+The top individual income tax rate is a flat 10 percent, and the top corporate tax rate is 8 percent.
+A 20 percent rate applies to legal entities with foreign participation.
 Other taxes include a value-added tax (VAT) and a property tax.
-The total tax burden equals nearly 21 percent of total domestic income.
-Government spending has risen to 16.7 percent of total domestic output.
-Budget surpluses have been recorded, and public debt remains below 20 percent of GDP.
-Gas exports to China have sustained government spending and revenues.
+The overall tax burden equals 17.8 percent of gross domestic income.
+Public expenditures are 15 percent of GDP.
+Public debt has been rising but is a modest 16 percent of gross domestic output.

-The overall freedom to form and operate a business is very limited under the inefficient and non-transparent regulatory framework.
 The regulatory system is highly arbitrary, and enforcement is inconsistent.
 Personal relations with government officials are often required to cut through red tape.
 The public sector provides most jobs, and the informal sector remains an important source of employment.
-Monetary stability has been weak.
+Although some were reduced in 2013, state subsidies for fuel and food as a percentage of GDP are still among the highest in the world.